The Art and Science of Astrology

 In the degree that we do cooperate with the Divine Will and Purpose (by a closer union with our Higher Self), so will the difficulties and restrictions imposed upon us by Destiny (or 'fate'—the same thing), be seen in their proper proportion and right relationships, allowing us to use them to make progress on the path to the Light, rather than being used by them.
 In this way, as Blavatsky says, 'external conditions' lose much of their power over us.
 This is wisdom of the right sort and by means of it we learn to 'rule our stars', rather than sitting down ineptly by the wayside of life like the vast majority of human beings, bewailing our 'bad stars'.
-We discuss the questions of prediction, freewill and predestination in greater depth in the afterword to our article on divination.
+We discuss the questions of prediction, free-will and predestination in greater depth in our article on Fate versus free-will.

 Astrology in the Bible